PramodMGowda05/Trust_Lens/LOCAL_SETUP_INSTRUCTIONS.md

         .\venv\Scripts\activate
         ```

 4.  **Install Python Dependencies**: Install all the required Python packages using the `requirements.txt` file.
+If you have already run this step before, it's a good practice to run it again to install any new dependencies.
     ```bash
     pip install -r src/backend/ml_service/requirements.txt
     ```